diyawaghmare/loan_management_system/ReadMe.md

 - **Returns:**
   - `adjusted_emi_dates` (list): The updated list of EMI due dates and amounts after adjusting for the payment.

+- **Logic:**
+	1. Apply payment to the current EMI:
+	- If the payment is equal to the EMI due amount, set the EMI amount due to 0 and remove it from the upcoming transactions.
+	- If the payment is more or less than the EMI due amount, set the EMI amount due to 0, remove it from the upcoming transactions, and carry forward the remaining due amount to the next EMI.
+	2. Distribute remaining payment to future EMIs:
+	- If the remaining payment is positive, subtract it from the next EMI due amount.
+	- If the remaining payment is negative, add it to the next EMI due amount, ensuring it does not exceed the max_emi.

 - **Example:**
   ```python